roypur/9f-js/README.md

 ##f.loop(object,function)
 Modify every key and value of a object.
-A string is sendt to the function and the function should return a string.
+The value is sendt to the function and should return the modified variable.
 Example:

-    f.loop({'a n g':"wor-ld"},f.encode)
+    f.loop({'h e l l o':["w","o","r","l","d"]},f.encode)

 would return

-    {a-hn-hg:"wor-ald"}
+    {h-he-hl-hl-ho:["w","o","r","l","d"]}

 ##f.stringify(object)